Climate of Houston: Summer

 June through August are very hot and humid, often with scattered afternoon showers and thunderstorms.
-At George Bush Intercontinental Airport, the normal daily high temperature peaks at 95.0 °F on August 5–12, with a normal of 102.4 days per year at or above 90 °F and 3.5 days per year at or above 100 °F. The average relative humidity ranges from over 90 percent in the morning to around 60 percent in the afternoon.
+At George Bush Intercontinental Airport (IAH), the normal daily high temperature peaks at 95.0 °F on August 5–12, with a normal of 102.4 days per year at or above 90 °F and 3.5 days per year at or above 100 °F. The average relative humidity ranges from over 90 percent in the morning to around 60 percent in the afternoon.
 Summer temperatures in Houston are very similar to average temperatures seen in tropical climates, such as in the Philippines and the lower elevations of Central America.
 The value of relative humidity results in a heat index higher than the actual temperature.
 The highest temperature ever recorded at George Bush Intercontinental Airport was 109 °F on four occasions: September 4, 2000; August 27, 2011; August 24, 2023; and August 27, 2023.
 On June 29, 2013, the temperature at George Bush Intercontinental Airport reached 107 °F, the highest ever recorded in June.
 Heat stroke can strike people who stay outdoors for long periods of time during the summer, making hydration essential for outdoor work and recreational activity.
-The 2014 summer season did not yield 100+ degree weather in response to the monsoon-sequel rainfall during late June to August, during a period where the Pacific Coast off Central America was heating up, which evolved into the 2014–16 El Niño event - this cycle was also observed between 1971 and 1976, during post-El Nino intervals.
+The 2014 summer season did not yield 100 F+ degree weather in response to the monsoon-sequel rainfall during late June to August, during a period where the Pacific Coast off Central America was heating up, which evolved into the 2014–16 El Niño event - this cycle was also observed between 1971 and 1976, during post-El Nino intervals.

 Because of the high temperatures that persist from April through October, most indoor workers in Houston spend the hottest part of the day in an air-conditioned environment.
 After World War II, air conditioning stimulated the growth of Houston, and it was called the most air-conditioned city in the world in 1950.